dsouzadaniel/dsouzadaniel.github.io/_posts/2017-10-15-an-intuitive-explanantion-to-precision-recall-accuracy.markdown

 ![alt text][precision_recall_darts]

 Needless to say, I did'nt get the job.
-I never realized what the big deal was, back then.
+I never realized what the big deal was back then.
 I do now.
-Over the course of my summer internship as an NLP Research Intern at ProQuest LLC, I was forced to understand the business aspect of the project I was working on, and not simply apply python libraries blindly to some data.
+Over the course of my summer internship as an <b>NLP Research Intern at ProQuest LLC</b> , I was forced to understand the business aspect of the project I was working on, and not simply apply python libraries blindly to some data.
 Today, I’d like to share some of that intuition with you.

 So here’s the scenario :